artiepolanco/my-resume/README.md

 # my-resume
-My first actual resume in HTML
+My first actual resume in HTML.
 This was a Wyncode pre-work assignement.